What is Auto-compounding?

 When you participate in staking, yield farming, or liquidity provision with auto-compounding enabled, the protocol or platform automatically claims your accrued rewards at regular intervals and reinvests them into the same pool or asset.
 For example, if you stake 10 ETH earning 5% APY with auto-compounding, your rewards are continuously added back to your stake, increasing the principal amount that generates future rewards.
 This creates an exponential growth pattern over time, with your earnings generating their own earnings.

+The technical mechanics involve smart contracts that execute compounding transactions automatically.
+These contracts monitor reward accumulation and execute reinvestment transactions when predefined thresholds or time intervals are met.
 The frequency of compounding varies depending on the platform.
 Some protocols compound rewards every block (in blockchain terms, this happens extremely frequently), while others may compound daily, weekly, or monthly.
 More frequent compounding generally results in higher effective returns due to the accelerated reinvestment cycle.

 Why Auto-compounding Matters